wp-plugins/genesis-translations/readme.txt

 Tags: genesis, translations,
 Requires at least: 3.6
 Tested up to: 3.8.1
-Stable tag: 2.0.5.1
+Stable tag: 2.0.6

-This plugin acitvates the translation of the Genesis Framework into one of the available languages.
+This plugin translates the Genesis Framework into one of the available languages.

 == Description ==